 FICO is very happy with the Tray Platform’s flexibility.
-The platform’s ability to push data back and forth has empowered us to drastically improve marketing processes.
+The platform’s ability to push data has empowered us to drastically improve marketing processes.

 FICO’s Consumer Team set out to engage consumer audiences with practical, everyday financial services and useful educational materials, but it faced some technology challenges that were overcome with forward-thinking teamwork and integration of state-of-the-art technology.

 In its earliest days, FICO’s Consumer Team relied on digital communication software that was not integrated to any of its internal data sources.
 This meant that each marketing campaign required the team to re-invent the proverbial wheel by manually loading target lists and verifying them each time – a time-consuming process that also reduced response rates.